mui/material-ui/docs/data/material/components/paper/paper.md

 ## Introduction

-In Material Design, the physical properties of paper are translated to the screen.
-Surface components and shadow styles are heavily influenced by their real-world physical counterparts.
+In Material Design, surface components and shadow styles are heavily influenced by their real-world physical counterparts.

 Material UI implements this concept with the Paper component, a container-like surface that features the [`elevation`](#elevation) prop for pulling box-shadow values from the theme.